CrewSeeker

 November–April is South Pacific Cyclone season and vessels typically do not sail offshore during this time.
 However, we often have people cruising around the coast of New Zealand or Australia over the summer and there are still lots of great opportunities that come up.

-Tips for New Crew
+Tips for People New to Sailing

-If you have never been sailing before - an ocean crossing is probably not the best place to start.
+While crossing an ocean might seem like a fun and possibly cheap way of getting from A to B, if you have never been sailing before - an ocean crossing is probably not the best place to start.
 Offshore passages from Australia & New Zealand are at least one week or more at sea.
 The passage can be rough, and it is very unpleasant and unsafe for both yourself and the rest of the crew if you find you get seasick.

 Skippers are generally looking for helpers who know their way around a boat, and can help with sail changes - night watches and the day-to-day running of the vessel.